Delivery Truck Accident Attorneys

 - Lack of training.
 According to the Bureau of Labor Statistics, most delivery drivers receive less than a month of training, unlike large truck drivers.

 - Delivery areas.
-These smaller trucks deliver in busy city streets and in residential areas, having more exposure to pedestrians and bicyclists.
+These smaller trucks deliver goods on busy city streets and in residential areas, having more exposure to pedestrians and bicyclists.

 - Parking.
-Many delivery trucks are forced to park in the street or double-park to deliver their goods.
-This can mean quick stops and starts, putting other people around them at risk.
+Many delivery trucks are forced to park in the street or double-park to reach their destinations.
+This action can mean quick stops and starts, putting other people around them at risk.

 When these delivery trucks are involved in an accident, the companies that employ or contract these drivers are usually the ones to fight the claims.
 Many of these companies are large corporations that are well represented by lawyers and legal staff to keep accident payouts to a minimum.
 Although they have insurance on their drivers and vehicles, they have a vested interest in keeping the payouts as low as possible, as does the insurance company.